Knudsen-gif/Obligatorisk-opgave-nr.1/README.md

 This program was developed to demonstrate understanding of OOP concept such as classes, objects, inheritance & polymorphism.

 ### Features:
-1.Inventory Mangement: You are able to add, update & remove items(books & DVDs).
+1. Inventory Mangement: You are able to add, update & remove items(books & DVDs).
-2.Member Tracking: You are able to Register members, and track which items they currently have borrowed.
+2. Member Tracking: You are able to Register members, and track which items they currently have borrowed.
-3.Transaction Logic: The inventory is automated, so when an item is issued or returned form a member the copies will decrease or increase.
+3. Transaction Logic: The inventory is automated, so when an item is issued or returned form a member the copies will decrease or increase.
-4.Serach Funktion: Keyword-based searchs across titles, authors & directors.
+4. Serach Funktion: Keyword-based searchs across titles, authors & directors.
-5.Console Output: The console output is formatted as tabular data presentation, which makes it easy to read & clean.
+5. Console Output: The console output is formatted as tabular data presentation, which makes it easy to read & clean.
 This is also done by using f-string alignment.

 ### Testing:
 To check if the systems functions work correctly, there have been made a test_LMS.py.